A- A A+

 What are the major goals and objectives?

-• Understand and impact level of understanding of NC General Assembly regarding I/DD
+• Understand and impact level of understanding of those outside the I/DD Community regarding what enables I/DD-informed communities.

-• Continue putting processes in place to manage initiative interest and grow support.
+• Continue putting processes in place to manage initiative interest, integrate programming and grow support.

 What activities will this initiative set out to do?